Questions tagged [chromosome]

 Recombination Data Set

-So I was looking over some genetics question and came across this data set.
-In Fruit fly Drosophila melanogaster, there is a dominant gene b+ for grey body color and another dominant gene c+ for ...
+I was looking over some genetics question and came across this data set.
+In the fruit fly Drosophila melanogaster there is a dominant gene b+ for grey body color and another dominant gene c+ for ...

 Jaehyun Ahn's user avatar